 Memoirs: Chapter Three

-I turn now to the UCLA years (1952-56).
-These were more congenial than the previous three in high school, in large measure because most of the rowdies elected not to go to college, leaving the cohort of more serious students as my classmates.
-Their were older students on GI Bill scholarships, strongly committed to making something of the gift of their college years.
-Because of the effort it took to get there, out-of-state students and foreigners were also likely to be serious.
+The four years I spent at UCLA (1952-56) were more congenial than the previous three in high school, in large measure because most of the rowdies were not college material, leaving the cohort of more serious students as my classmates.
+In fact two close friends from LA High School, Paul H. and Chuck McC. joined me at the Westwood campus.
+UCLA also hosted older students on GI Bill scholarships, strongly committed to making something of the gift of their college years.
+Because of the effort it took to get there, out-of-state students and foreigners were generally serious.
+While it had its own supply of fraternity and sorority people, UCLA was not a "party school,"

 MY STUDIES